Cover of Confessions of an Advertising Man

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Confessions of an Advertising Man:
+The most popular highlights from Confessions of an Advertising Man, saved by readers on Screvi.

 “The consumer isn't a moron.
 She is your wife.”